Home » If you grew up in the ’90s, these cars were the ultimate dream

 4. Ferrari F50

 The Ferrari F50 was the rarest of rare.
 A V12-powered machine with F1 technology and an open-top roof.
 Even though it didn’t get as much screen time as other Ferraris, spotting it in a game or magazine felt like a holy grail moment.
-This was a car for posters, not for average people.
+This was a car for posters, not for ordinary people.
 Since they only built 349 units, it is no surprise that no one I knew had ever seen one in real life.
 For a ’90s kid, the F50 wasn’t just a car; it was the dream behind the dream.

 5. Acura NSX